ehabcoder/Shopping-app-using-node-js/README.md

 # Shopping-app-using-node-js
-A traditional web app using node.js, mongodb and a traditional redering for html, css and javascript files.
+A traditional web app using node.js, mongodb and a traditional redering for html, css and javascript files using ejs as a dyncmic templet.